-Although anyone can develop iron-deficiency anemia, some individuals are at higher risk than others.
+Although anyone can develop it, some individuals are at higher risk than others.
 People in these categories should take note of any anemia symptoms they experience and speak to their doctor about getting tested for anemia.

-Intravenous iron supplementation (also known as iron IV treatments or iron infusions) increase the level of iron in the blood through a combination of saline solution and iron.
+Intravenous iron supplementation (also known as iron IV therapy) increases the level of iron in the blood through a combination of saline solution and iron.
 Treatments help correct low levels quickly because they are infused directly into the bloodstream, bypassing the digestive system.

 Anyone who has low blood iron levels and does not have an allergy or other contraindication can receive an iron infusion as recommended by their doctor.